 An HIV diagnosis can come as a surprise even if you suspected it was possible.
 Strong emotions are normal, as are questions about HIV basics and whether you are the only woman adjusting to life after diagnosis (you’re not).
-We can help you get information and get connected with other women living with HIV (if you’d like).
+We can help you get information and get connected with other women living with HIV if you’d like, and when you’re ready.
 Becoming a member of Positive Women’s Network means you qualify for all our services free of charge.

 How you may feel: